-The Accessibility Policy clearly defines the steps the school takes to prevent children with SEND from being treated less favourably and outlines the facilities to help children with disabilities to access the school.
+The Accessibility Plan clearly defines the steps the school takes to prevent children with SEND from being treated less favourably and outlines the facilities to help children with disabilities to access the school.
 The information in the Accessibility Plan has been prepared by the governing body under paragraph 3 of schedule 10 to the Equality Act 2010.

-Teachers complete an Initial Record of Concern form which is then given to the SENCO.
+Through discussion between teachers and the SENCO, an Initial Record of Concern form will be completed.
 This form clearly outlines any concerns from the teacher and parents, and notes made during observations by the SENCO it includes actions to take place.
 Once the SENCO has liaised with the teacher it is then decided what level of support would be the most appropriate for the child.
 Referrals are made, where appropriate, to external agencies and graduated support plans are put in place where additional support is required.
+For some of these pupils, an initial period of monitoring may be appropriate to gather evidence and these children will be added onto the monitoring register.

 Assessments of the children are made at least 3 times a year (at the end of each term).
-These are tracked and progress reports are monitored closely.
+These assessments are tracked and progress reports are monitored closely by the SENCO and members of the SLT.
 This provides us with detailed reports to monitor progress and identify potential areas for concern.
-Pupil Progress meetings are held half-termly to discuss progress and any interventions and support that needs to be put in place for individual pupils.
+Pupil Progress meetings are held termly to discuss progress and any interventions and support that needs to be put in place for individual pupils.